FINANCIAL AID RATE100%

 Source: Job descriptions, estimated salary and wages, and projected job growth are taken from the Bureau of Labor Statistics (BLS).

 Admission Requirements & Details

-The admissions information below may give an overview of the candidates Millsaps accepts.
+The information regarding admissions below may give an overview of the candidates RMC accepts.
 The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted

 Academics & Student Services